What’s in your mouth right now can kill you!

 Poor oral health causes heart disease!

 Every day people are becoming more health conscious.
 We join fitness clubs, eat organic foods, diet and exercise regularly.
-But while we are doing our best to maintain good health, we often overlook a dangerous component that is jeopardizing our efforts.
+But while we are doing our best to maintain good health, we often overlook a critical component that is jeopardizing our efforts.
 That component is periodontal disease.
-Periodontal disease generates dangerous bacteria that travels, via the blood stream to the heart, triggering plaque build up in the arteries and can cause Infective Endocardites- a life threatening infection of the heart.
-In addition, it is often the underlying cause behind stomach ulcers, and strokes.
+Periodontal disease generates dangerous bacteria that travels, via the blood stream to the heart, triggering plaque build up in the arteries and can cause Infective Endocarditis- a life-threatening infection of the heart.
+Also, it is often the underlying cause of stomach ulcers and strokes.
 So regardless of how strict your daily regiment, if you don’t maintain your oral health you are creating an Achilles Heel that may, overtime, lead to serious health concerns.

 In a recent article published in Men’s Health magazine, Judy Kreismann R.D.H., M.A. a clinical professor of dental hygiene at New York University said that those who brushed and flossed less than twice a day have a 70 percent higher risk of death or hospitalization than those who do and although regular brushing and flossing do remove bacteria, many people floss incorrectly,

-While breath fresheners and liquid mouth washes may temporarily mask the problem they don’t eradicate it.
-The only way to effectively prevent periodontal gum disease is to physically remove the food particles that are lodged between teeth.
+While breath fresheners and liquid mouth washes may temporarily mask the problem, they don’t eradicate it.
+The only way to prevent periodontal gum disease is to physically remove the food particles that are lodged between teeth.
 Food trapped below the gum line combines with bacteria to form plaque.
-This plaque is the main cause of gum disease and tooth decay.
-Sure, daily brushing and flossing can help but they only remove the particles they can reach and most periodontal disease germinates in the areas they miss.
+This plaque is the primary cause of gum disease and tooth decay.
+Sure, daily brushing and flossing can help but they only remove the particles they can reach, and most periodontal disease germinates in the areas they miss.